ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 Who can really tell -- this is just me conjecturing.
 As I know from past experience, it could go in multiple different directions.

-That all being said, it is our job as technologists to perform technical exploration regardless of if a given technology is going somewhere or not.
+Despite that, it is our job as technologists to perform technical exploration regardless of if a given technology is going somewhere or not.
 The [decentralized identity](https://identity.foundation/) standards and verifiable credentials technologies hold a lot of promise, some of which is starting to come to [fruition](https://www.linkedin.com/pulse/linkedins-new-verification-features-include-clear-entra-rodriguez), and while